 What is Constipation, and Why Does My Cat Get Constipated?

 Constipation is a condition that occurs when a disruption in the intestines causes a reduction in the amount of bowel movements.
-Stools left in the colon become progressively dry and hard, making them difficult and painful for cats to pass, leading to even fewer bowel movements and a progressively serious and very uncomfortable problem.
+One type of constipation is when the stools left in the colon become progressively dry and hard, making them difficult and painful for cats to pass, leading to even fewer bowel movements and a progressively serious and very uncomfortable problem.
+A second type of constipation is from a lack of tonicity of the bowels.
+So constipation occurs not from dryness but from weakness.
+This is common in elderly or chronically ill cats.

 Symptoms of constipation

-Include repeated trips to the litter box, and a strenuous effort to produce bowel movements without result, or small dry/hard bowel movements.
+Include repeated trips to the litter box, and a strenuous effort to produce bowel movements without result, small dry/hard bowel movements, or in some cases watery bowel movements.
 Cats suffering from severe constipation may loose their appetite, become lethargic, walked hunched, and experience abdominal pain.

 Constipation is not its own disease, but rather a symptom of other problems occurring in the cat’s body that disrupt the normal formation and elimination of stools.
 The most common causes of constipation in cats include: